genomicepidemiology/cgecore/cge2/output/templates_json/beone/example_extraction_usage/bifrost.md

 This document describes how to extract data from specific CGE tools for implementation into the BiFrost summary fields.

+**Warning:** Code in this document has not been tested.

 ## ResFinder

 Standard CGE format has been almost fully implemented into ResFinder, and are therefore using the beone template described in details in [templates_json](https://bitbucket.org/genomicepidemiology/cge_core_module/src/2.0/cge2/output/templates_json/) and [beone](https://bitbucket.org/genomicepidemiology/cge_core_module/src/2.0/cge2/output/templates_json/beone/).

 All results are stored in the json file ResFinder outputs.
 This description assumes the use of Python.
 It assumes the resfinder json file loaded into a dict named "resfinder" and that the results needed for BiFrost should be stored in the dictionary "bifrost".
-The keys in the bifrost dictionary matches what the field names needed by bifrost.
+The keys in the bifrost dictionary matches the field names needed by bifrost.

-**Warning:** Code in this document has not been tested.

 ```python